adamsuskin/adamsuskin/README.md

 ### Hello 👋

 My name is Adam but I also go by last name Suskin.
-I'm currently based in NYC working at Candid Health as a software engineer.
+I'm currently remote and exploring what to build next.

 ### Links